 Already, three quarters of the world’s messages are sent via mobile and nine out of 10 in developing countrieswhere mobile phones have “leapfrogged” other technologies.
 Mobile phones had an estimated 50% penetration rate in developing areas by the end of 2008—up from nearly zero ten years earlier.
 Worldwide, the number of mobile phone subscriptions are triple the number fixed telephone lines.
 In fact, Jeffery Sachs, a renowned economist who has focused on the developing world, says mobile devices are part of the reason we might be turning the corner on the digital divide.

-Verclas asked “What do people actually want on the content side—in particular, mobile content?
+Verclas asked, “What do people actually want on the content side—in particular, mobile content?
 What is needed?
 What is necessary?
 What is provided?
 What is available?”
 Razorfish’sDigital Outlook Report 09claimed that growing mobile usage will cause some consumption habits to converge: “As the mobile search experience begins to mirror that of the PC, so too do the expectations for types of content.
 This means users will increasingly begin to see the mobile device not only as a source of localized information on the go, but as an aid to many of their everyday tasks.”

 Analog TV switchoff

 Jessica Clark believes that the switch-off of the analog signal in summer 2009 may be a more significant game changer than independent media-makers realize.
-Clark, who directs the Future of Public Media Project at American University’s Center for Social Media and is former executive editor of In These Times “Lots of lefties don’t subscribe to cable or satellite because they disdain television; now they’ll either need to do that or to buy a set-top box, or buy a new set.
-It’s a moment of decision that might move some definitively to consuming programs and films only on their computers—kind of like the younger set of consumers who no longer have land lines.”

-notes that the switch-off will also generate many new broadcast channels, offering an opportunity for progressive and independent media-makers to generate fresh broadcast content that could also be streamed online.
+Clark, who directs the Future of Public Media Project at American University’s Center for Social Media and is former executive editor of In These Times notes that the switch-off will also generate many new broadcast channels, offering an opportunity for progressive and independent media-makers to generate fresh broadcast content that could also be streamed online.

 The challenge now comes from the tremendous number of devices that people use, and the fact that consumers increasingly want to access any content, anytime on any device.
 To that extent, convergence is not only about optimizing content for multiple platforms, but also about enabling people to easily consume and share any type of content using any platform.

 To complicate matters, different platforms inevitably have different strengths for different types of content.
 People often want to check email on a more private device than their TV, for example.
-Schiller explained that radio has some built-in advantages over a newspaper or website, which makes radio a complimentary rather than competing form of media.
+Vivian Schiller, CEO of NPR, explained that radio has some built-in advantages over a newspaper or website, which makes radio a complimentary rather than competing form of media.
 “You can listen to NPR getting dressed in the morning,” she said.
 “But when you sit down to read a newspaper, you could be going online.”

 Nearly all media technology companies, large incumbents and startups alike, have made plays in platform convergence, which will change the competitive landscape in significant ways.
 “In fact, the word ‘television’ will eventually mean something new—it will need to move beyond the platform itself,” wrote Terri Walter in the Razorfish Digital Outlook Report 09.
 Convergence technology is quickly improving, and media organizations that make it easiest for consumers to mix platforms will succeed.
 The whole ecosystem of content creation, ad buying, philanthropic funding and audience building will have to adapt as well, which is where a consortium can play a role.